 Yes, the University of St. Thomas is accredited by The Higher Learning Commission of the North Central Association of Colleges and Schools (1-800-621-7440).

-The approval process takes approximately a month depending on the number of applications for enrollment we receive.
+The approval process takes approximately a month depending on the number of applications for admission we receive and the time of year you apply.
 International Students applications can take an additional month.
-Please contact the GPS Main Office at 651-962-5500 or email@example.com if you would like to inquire on the status of your application.
+Please contact the GPS Main Office at 651-962-5500 or firstname.lastname@example.org if you would like to inquire on the status of your application.

 If you are interested in hosting or participating in a cohort program in the Greater Twin Cities Metro Area or abroad, please contact Dr. Bhabani Misra, GPS Director at 651-962-5508 or email@example.com.
 We can offer customized graduate programs and non-credit professional development courses tailored to your needs.

 Absolutely!
-Please fill out the GPS Change of Graduate Program (PDF form).
-If you have further questions, please contact GPS Advisor, Douglas Stubeda at 651-962-5503.
+Please fill out the GPS Change of Graduate Program (online form).
+If you have further questions, please contact GPS Advisor, Laurie Dupont at 651-962-5503.